Raimundo R. Cox

 Pittsburgh, PA 15260

-I work in the history of philosophy, with an emphasis on the modern period and especially Immanuel Kant.
+I work in the history of philosophy, with an emphasis on the modern period, especially Immanuel Kant.
+My research focuses on moral philosophy and metaphysics, with particular attention to their intersection.

 In addition, I work extensively on Francisco Suárez, whom I interpret as a pivotal figure between medieval and modern philosophy.
 My work on Suárez aims to clarify the scholastic background of early modern metaphysics, especially within the rationalist tradition.